 When you are under chronic stress, it's good to give your skin a little assistance to fight off the microbes.
 In other words, identifying the culprit organism is helpful in picking the right acne products.

-A cleanser with an antibacterial or anti-skin yeast agent is the first-choice treatment for stress-induced acne.
+Using a cleanser with an antibacterial or anti-skin yeast agent is the simplest way to tackle stress-induced acne.

 My Foaming Benzoyl Peroxide Acne Treatment Cleanser is effective for bacterial-type acne caused by P. acnes (now called C. acnes germ).